animehunter123/copypasta2/README.md

 * Open a web browser to localhost:3000, and upload a file or a note, and it will save those to ./data/files or ./data/notes

 # Todo
-* BUG: FILE DOWNLAODS NOT DOWNLAODING >0 bytes
+* BUG: FILE DOWNLAODS NOT DOWNLAODING >0 bytes (THIS WAS WORKING IN "d78b3735b48ff05392a24e6bb36ed809747841f6 added a ctrl+enter memo with the f1 instruction to make it apparent to the user of usage")
 * BUG: WHEN UPLOADING A FILE, then ADDING A COMMENT, it only makes a TEXTCARD NOT A FILECARD
 * BUG: DRAG DROP REORDERING no longer works
 * BUG: CAN NO LONGER EDIT A TEXTCARD, (VERIFY THIS WITH A RESET COMMAND JUST INCASE IT IS A ISSUE WITH THE ./data JSON'ified stuff)